Axelfoley85/bowlingScore/README.md

 * this module has been tested in Python 3.6.9

 ## run application
-in the root of the project just run the following
+In the root of the project just run the following

 `python3 main.py`

 ## tests
 ### requirements
-* pytest, get it here: https://docs.pytest.org/en/stable/getting-started.html
+* tests run successfull with pytest 6.2.2, https://docs.pytest.org/en/stable/getting-started.html

 ### run unit-tests
 `python3 -m pytest ./tests/test.py`